-Contributing Factor Analysis

-The Supreme Court agreed with the employee that the "contributing factor" analysis is the proper standard.
-Under Sarbanes-Oxley, an employee must prove their protected activity "was a contributing factor in the unfavorable personnel action," but they do not need to also prove their employer acted with "retaliatory intent," Justices Sonia Sotomayor wrote for the court.2
+Contributing Factor Analysis.
+The Justices agreed with the employee that the "contributing factor" analysis is the proper standard.
+Under SOX, an employee must prove their protected activity "was a contributing factor in the unfavorable personnel action," but they don't need to also prove their employer acted with "retaliatory intent," Sotomayor wrote for the court.

 She explained that an animus-like "retaliatory intent" requirement is not included in the definition of "discriminate."
 Instead, an employer violates the act when it treats an employee worse than other employees because of their protected whistleblower activity.
-"It does not matter whether the employer was motivated by retaliatory animus or was motivated, for example, by the belief that the employee might be happier in a position that did not have SEC reporting requirements," Justice Sotomayor added.
+"It does not matter whether the employer was motivated by retaliatory animus or was motivated, for example, by the belief that the employee might be happier in a position that did not have SEC reporting requirements," Sotomayor added.

-Burden Shifting
+Burden Shifting.
 The burden then shifts to the employer to show it would have taken the adverse action anyway.
-"Burden-shifting frameworks have long provided a mechanism for getting at intent in employment discrimination cases, and the contributing-factor burden-shifting framework is meant to be more lenient than most," Justice Sotomayor wrote.
+"Burden-shifting frameworks have long provided a mechanism for getting at intent in employment discrimination cases, and the contributing-factor burden-shifting framework is meant to be more lenient than most," Sotomayor wrote.

 The Supreme Court rejected the argument by business groups that "without a retaliatory intent requirement, innocent employers will face liability for legitimate, nonretaliatory personnel decisions."
-The burdenshifting framework under Sarbanes-Oxley does not lead to that result, according to the Supreme Court, because the employer has the opportunity to prove it would have taken the same action against an otherwise identical employee who had not engaged in the protected activity.
+The burden-shifting framework under SOX does not lead to that result, according to the Court, because the employer has the opportunity to prove it would have taken the same action against an otherwise identical employee who had not engaged in the protected activity.

-Framework Is Not as Protective of Employers

-The Supreme Court acknowledged that "the contributing-factor framework that Congress chose in Sarbanes-Oxley is not as protective of employers as a motivating-factor framework" (which is used for retaliation claims under Title VII of the Civil Rights Act).
-But "that is by design," the Supreme Court said.
+Framework is Not as Protective of Employers.
+The Court acknowledged that "the contributing-factor framework that Congress chose in Sarbanes-Oxley is not as protective of employers as a motivating-factor framework" (which is used for retaliation claims under Title VII of the Civil Rights Act).
+But "that is by design," the Court said.
 "Congress has employed the contributing-factor framework in contexts where the health, safety, or well-being of the public may well depend on whistleblowers feeling empowered to come forward."

-The ruling means Sarbanes-Oxley whistleblowers will have an easier time establishing retaliation in their case-in-chief (and surviving the employer's motion for summary judgment), and that employers in these cases must be prepared to defend their employment decisions by "clear and convincing evidence" that they would have fired the employee even absent the protected whistleblowing activity.

-As always, it is important to maintain clear documentation of the reasons for an employment decision.
+The ruling means SOX whistleblowers will have an easier time establishing retaliation in their casein-chief (and surviving the employer's motion for summary iudgment). and that employers in these cases must be prepared to defend their employment decisions by "clear and convincing evidence" that they would have fired the employee even absent the protected whistleblowing activity.
+As always, it's important to maintain clear documentation of the reasons for an employment decision.
 In addition, employers should consult with employment counsel before taking an adverse employment action against an employee who may have recently engaged in protected activity.
 Employers should also review their internal whistleblowing programs to ensure allegations are promptly investigated and addressed as necessary to reduce the risk of potential litigation.